Is A Glass of Wine Equivalent To An Hour of Exercise?

-On numerous occasions we’ve heard about the great benefits of drinking a glass of wine a day, giving us just more reason to enjoy this delicious beverage that has delighted palates for centuries.
+On numerous occasions, we’ve heard about the great benefits of drinking a glass of wine a day.
+This gives us just more reasons to enjoy this delicious beverage that has delighted palates for centuries.

 With this discovery, the researchers have now begun to test the effects of resveratrol on people who have diabetes and heart problems to determine whether it may improve heart health.

 Other benefits of red wine that are worth remembering

 Since we’re talking about the benefits of drinking a glass of red wine a day, it’s worth listing all of the great effects it can have on your health.
 Hence, among its main benefits are:

 - Reducing the risk of coronary heart disease and stroke (the blockage of an artery in the brain), as well as atherosclerosis (hardening of the arteries).

 - Red wine’s antioxidant content helps fight bad cholesterol and boosts good cholesterol levels.

 - Strengthening the immune system to fight infections and reduce the effects of allergies.

 - Vitamins and antioxidants help nourish the skin.
 Drinking red wine every day can help prevent the early signs of aging.